surifirstpin/biplus_documentation/docs/Visualization.md

 ### Y-axis for bubble chart :

-- **Axis** select the measures to which you would like to apply the editing options in bubble chart.
+- **Axis** select the measures values in y-axis  to which you would like to apply the editing options in bubble chart.

-- **Format** enables number format for dimensions.
+- **Format** enables number format for dimensions values.

 ## Funnel chart :

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/931940aa7f830b84487e8ea4b873c0857bbfa3e9/images/funnel_chart.png)